Aaron-KASONGO/smartbackup/README.md

 `-l`  Log output to a file.
 Specify the directory immediately after option.
 Use with -v to get all output written to file

 Note: Directories or files with spaces must use quotations around the entire path.

+## Output

+A folder will be created in the `destination folder`, named in the format `[currentDate].[iteration]`, where `currentDate` is `yyyy-mm-dd` and `iteration` is the number of times a backup has ran in the same day.
+Iteration will automatically increment with each successive backup in a day.

+The whole `source folder` folder tree will be recreated in the destination folder, even if there are no files to copy into them.
+This is done as a safeguard if subfolders have contents while superfolders have none.